cs79/RepData_PeerAssessment1/PA1_template.md

 ```

-Therefore the interval of 835 has the highest daily average number of steps.
+Therefore interval 835 has the highest daily average number of steps.

 ## Imputing missing values